Updated: 7 days ago

 "Toothpick Charlie?
 Never heard of 'im".

 I've not ever thought of myself as a gun writer, or indeed any kind of writer, until I compiled all my gun press appearances.
-Sixty* pages is not too shabby, and doesn't count all the book chapters (I wrote several of the "Blue Steel & Gunleather" chapters, and all of the "Holstory" chapters, too) or my educational posts in forums such as smith-wessonforum.com as 'rednichols' and ditto coltforum.com , same name.
-Nor a hundred blog posts.
+Just over one hundred* published pages is not too shabby, and doesn't count all the book chapters (I wrote several of the "Blue Steel & Gunleather" chapters, and all of the "Holstory" chapters, too) or my hundreds of educational posts in forums such as smith-wessonforum.com as 'rednichols' and ditto coltforum.com , same name.
+Nor a hundred multi-page, illustrated blog posts.

-Below, in date order from the early 1980s, in mags like Shooting Times, Handgun Quarterly, Combat Handguns, and Handguns:
+Below, in roughly date order from the early 1980s, in mags like Shooting Times, Handgun Quarterly, Combat Handguns, and Handguns. *Yeah, there m/b duplicates if/when I lost track during updates of this blog post :-).

-Below, the editors were NOT HAPPY with the first draft of my article about the several pistols being pitted against each other for the Army's new 9mm tes.
-I had used evidence including photos provided on background by the Army showing cracks in the S&W frames and I was told the mag would lose all of Smith's advertising if they ran the true story.
-Turned out they were right: years later, when the same editors for the same mag wrote about common sense gun regulations and Smith demanded they be fired or else the company would pull its advertising!
+Below, the editors were NOT HAPPY with the first draft of my article about the many pistols being pitted against each other for the Army's new 9mm tests.
+I had used evidence including photos that had been provided on background by the Army, showing cracks in the S&W frames.
+I was told the mag would lose all of Smith's advertising if they included them.
+Turned out they were right to fear a free press in the face of S&W because years later, when the same editors for the same mag wrote about common-sense gun regulations, Smith demanded they be fired or else the company would pull its advertising!
+And they WERE.

-Gun mag articles are not reporting, they are 'puff pieces' to attract and satisfy advertisers; you don't think your palty subscriptions pay all the bills, do you?
-Instead, all magazines are founded to sell advertising and the editorial is secondary to that financial reward.
+Gun mag articles are NOT reporting, they are 'PUBLICITY to attract and satisfy advertisers; you don't think your paltry subscriptions pay all the bills, do you?
+Instead, all magazines (and radio stations) are founded to sell advertising and the editorial is secondary to that financial goal.

 Lawman Leather?
 Never heard of 'em.
-But below, from the company's 'good friend' Jerry Ahern (because he wrote a puff piece about their only holster design) shows he had at least a faint recollection of who Red Nichols is:
+But below, from that company's 'good friend' Jerry Ahern (because he wrote a puff piece about their only holster model) shows he had at least a faint recollection of who Red Nichols was/is:

 Read more in my book titled "Holstory -- Gunleather of the Twentieth Century -- the Second Edition" that is available at www.holstory.com and printed for you/shipped to you in USA.